porsche-design-system/porsche-design-system/packages/storefront/src/pages/basics/browser-compatibility.md

 If none of these languages can be found, it will fallback to `en`;

 #### How it works
 The `init.js` is an `600 byte` sized file which has a browser detection for **IE11 and Edge<=18**.
 If the target browser is detected it requests another JS file which adds some HTML/CSS to the DOM and shows the Notification Banner.
 Though the Notification Banner is a kind of warning, the user should continue browsing the application.
 Therefor a session cookie is added to prevent popping up the banner again on route change.

+#### Troubleshooting
+There always might be a case where something goes wrong.
+Here are some possible answers:

+1. **Q:** Why does the translation not get recognized automatically?
+**A:** Mostly this is a result of false order of script loading and setting translation key by the application.
+It's always recommended loading the init.js script as late as possible (e.g. after everything has mounted).
+**A:** The translation key is not part of the provides keys (see "Translations")
+**A:** The translation key has not the correct format (see "Translations")
+2. **Q:** Why are there no implementation guidelines for my framework (e.g. Angular, React)?
+**A:** Implementing a third party script can be done in many ways regarding the setup of your application.
+So there isn't a solely true way to integrate it in a specific framework.
+Just one rule of thumb: **It should be initialized as last as possible.**